Beyond the Beta Lorenz Curve: A New Parametric Family for Poverty and Inequality Estimation: Evaluating parametric Lorenz curves for poverty and inequality measurement

-Thus far, our analysis has focused on the point-estimate accuracy of various Lorenz curve specifications in computing poverty and inequality measures from grouped data.
-However, a complete evaluation also requires an analysis of the sampling distributions of these estimators.
-Since the EWMD parameter estimates are consistent and asymptotically unbiased, the resulting inequality and poverty measures inherit these properties as they are continuous functions of the underlying parameters.
+Thus far, our analysis has focused on the point-estimate accuracy of alternative Lorenz curve specifications in computing poverty and inequality measures from grouped data.
+However, a complete evaluation also requires examining the sampling distributions of these estimators.
+As discussed in Section~\ref{methods}, computing valid standard errors for EWMD-based estimates requires knowledge of the variance-covariance matrix of the income shares.
+Although asymptotic standard errors can be derived analytically under the Optimal Minimum Distance framework \citep{Hajargasht2016, jorda2021}, their implementation requires the original survey sample size and sampling design, information that is rarely available in secondary databases.

-Nevertheless, asymptotic unbiasedness does not guarantee identical performance in finite samples.
-It is therefore essential to determine which specification yields the minimum sampling variability among the competing models.
-Lower standard errors are critical in this context, as they imply greater precision and higher statistical power in the estimation of inequality and poverty measures.
-However, it is often impossible to analytically compute these standard errors when working with grouped data because secondary datasets rarely include information regarding the original survey's sample size.

-To address this limitation, we estimate the standard errors and bias for various poverty and inequality measures via Monte Carlo simulations.
-We generate $10^3$ synthetic samples for each dataset, using three distinct sample sizes ($N = 500$, $2,500$, and $5,000$).
-Table \ref{bias_models} reports the average absolute bias across 2,346 datasets.
-These results corroborate the theoretical result of asymptotic unbiasedness.
-The magnitude of the bias diminishes as $N$ increases, leading to a convergence in performance across most specifications.
-However, the $L_2$ Lorenz curve and the Kakwani ($\alpha=1$) case present larger biases regardless of sample size.

-At the smallest sample size ($N=500$), the mean absolute bias remains relatively low, although we observe clear differences across models.
-The $L_3$ specification produces the lowest bias for all poverty measures.
-The GQ model shows a similar performance to $L_3$ for the poverty gap, poverty severity, and the Watts index.
-For the poverty headcount, the Ortega model shows a marginally lower bias ($0.00040$) than the GQ model ($0.00046$), although both are surpassed by the $L_3$ curve ($0.00037$).
-For inequality measures, the Ortega model presents the lowest bias for the MLD ($0.00125$), whereas the $L_3$ specification delivers the most accurate estimate of the Gini index ($0.00164$).
-By contrast, the bias generated by the GQ model for these inequality indicators is roughly twice as large as that of the best-performing specifications at $N=500$.

-After examining estimation bias, we turn to the sampling variability of poverty and inequality measures.
-Table \ref{sd_models} reports the average standard errors across the 2,346 datasets for different sample sizes.
-These findings provide empirical support for the consistency of the EWMD estimators, since the standard errors decline monotonically as the sample size grows.

-An interesting result is that, despite the GQ model's tendency to underestimate poverty levels, it displays the lowest sampling variability among all the specifications considered.
-For the poverty headcount at $N=500$, the GQ model reports a standard error of 0.00571, compared with 0.00674 for the $L_3$ specification.
-This variance advantage is even more pronounced for the other poverty indicators.
-A similar pattern also appears in the Kakwani ($\alpha=1$) case.
-Although it generally performs worse than the $L_3$ model in terms of accuracy, it yields lower standard errors of poverty measures.
-For inequality indices, the $L_3$ and GQ specifications show similar levels of variability, especially for the Gini index, where their standard errors are almost identical across all sample sizes.